MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/02-Manage-leads-opp.md

 ### Exercise 3 – Work with Opportunities
-In this exercise, you will walk through the process of working an opportunity through the sales process.
+In this exercise, you'll walk through the process of working an opportunity through the sales process.

 #### Task 1 – Manage the Coffee Machine Lead With Company
-1. In the left navigation, select **Opportunities**.
+1. In the left pane, select **Opportunities**.

 1. Select the **Coffee Machine Lead With Company** opportunity to open it.